promitor/docs/docs/scraping/batch-scraping.md

 suppor status.

 ## Cost Considerations
-Under batch scraping mode, metrics will be fetched through requests to [Azure Monitor API](https://learn.microsoft.com/en-us/rest/api/monitor/metrics-batch/batch?view=rest-monitor-2023-10-01).
+Under batch scraping mode, all declared metrics will be fetched through requests to [Azure Monitor API](https://learn.microsoft.com/en-us/rest/api/monitor/metrics-batch/batch?view=rest-monitor-2023-10-01).
 Billing for the API is calculated based on the number of requests.

 Query Costs for metrics and logs are laid out [here](https://azure.microsoft.com/pricing/details/monitor/#pricing), under `Platform and custom metric queries (preview)` section.